 Let's go ahead and say modern technology gets the final vote on the "fastest pitch ever" debate.

-Fastest Pitches in Baseball History
+The Fastest Pitches in Statcast History Belong to Two Men

 Flamethrower Joel Zumaya, who helped Justin Verlander and the Detroit Tigers reach the 2006 World Series, once tossed a 104.8-mph pitch.